It all started when I read the chilling words in the email:

 My sister-in-law was asking me to babysit my two nephews at their house in Catonsville while she and my brother went to Annapolis for a Navy football game, the Saturday before Labor Day.
-I’ve watched the 7-year old, Daniel, before and knew that he is no sweat and just a joy to watch.
+I’ve watched the 7-year-old, Daniel, before and knew that he is no sweat and is just a joy to watch.
 The new wrinkle was 11-month-old baby Sam.
 I’ve never cared for a “baby” baby before.

 I’ve never changed a diaper before.
 In fact, I usually leave the room where it’s happening, and at minimum, avert my eyes and hold my breath.
 I immediately started thinking, “what would be a bigger mess, Sammy’s butt staying in a dirty diaper, or getting the dirty diaper in the trash but leaving hurl all over the floor?”
 What’s an Uncle to do?

 You see, I know what this boy is capable of.
 Seven months earlier when we were all riding home from Pittsburgh, I was in the back seat with Daniel and Sammy when the baby dropped a major 5-alarm bomb.
 This was evil.
 It had a half-life.
 I mean, even people in other cars were giving us a wide berth.
 (Although I’ll allow that this may have been due to the sight of my contorted face pressed up against the glass.)
 My poor sister-in-law had to change him up in the front seat, in the dark, which must have been a real test.

-Not that I’d know first hand, mind you, not the way I was sitting there with my leather coat over my head.
+Not that I’d know firsthand, mind you, not how I was sitting there with my leather coat over my head.
 What I should have done is cracked the window, put the sleeve out, and tried breathing through the armhole.
 But anyway, what I’m saying is that I knew I had every right to be apprehensive.
 I’ve seen what kind of damage the boy can do.
 I’m thinking I’m going to need the full Mr. Mom Haz-Mat Suit.